chinmayagrawal775/canteen_ordering_system/README.md

 End User or Consumer Can Interact with the Application Using the web interface or the frontend of the application.

 ## Business-End Interface
 Business-End means the Canteen Owner.
-As of now there is no seperate application for Canteen Owner.
+As of now there is no separate application for Canteen Owner.

 So Canteen Owners are provided with the Default `Admin Panel that is Provided by Django`.